EdinburghTravel Guide

 Where to shop in Edinburgh?

-It’s wise to set some of your vacation budget aside for Edinburgh shopping trips.
+It’s wise to set some of your holiday budget aside for Edinburgh shopping trips.
 The lure of Edinburgh fashion stores on Princes Street and one-off souvenir opportunities around Stockbridge and West End are difficult to resist.
 That’s even before you’ve hit the mighty Jenners department store!If you feel like you can’t leave Scotland without some authentic tartan, make sure you head up to the Royal Mile or over to Rose Street.
 Here you’ll find retailers specialising in traditional Scottish fashions.
 Treat yourself to a tartan scarf or some wonderfully soft and warm Scottish wool clothing.

 New Town is Edinburgh's main shopping destination.
 It starts at Princes Street, where you'll find many well-known high-street stores, and includes George Street and Rose Street.
 Here you'll find designer brands, antique jewellers, and boutiques selling traditional Scottish dress (like kilts).
 It's also where you'll find the Jenners department store – Edinburgh's high-end shopping destination since 1838.
 It's big.
 Luckily there are cafes in store for when you need a breather.